TinosNitso/mpv-scripts/README.md

 - [autocomplex.lua](autocomplex.lua):	Animated spectra.
 Easiest way to check whether mono audio is pretending to be stereo.
 Mono YT videos are still often standard, even with the best vloggers.
 Cheap stereo/double mics are available on eBay, but uncommon.
 - [automask.lua](automask.lua):	Animated mask generator.

 For [SMPlayer](https://smplayer.info) & [mpv](https://mpv.io)!
 All free for Windows, Linux, MacOS & Android.
-Newest scripts in `mpv-scripts.zip` on GitHub.
+Newest scripts are in [mpv-scripts.zip](mpv-scripts.zip) on GitHub.
 Pictures, videos & audio can be drag & dropped onto SMPlayer, to light them up.
 SMPlayer can zoom easily.
 Most keyboard shortcuts only work if mpv has its own window (SMPlayer advanced preference).

 The scripts can be opened & options edited in [Notepad++](https://notepad-plus-plus.org/downloads/).
 Disable word-wrap for these scripts!
 I use [Brackets](https://BRACKETS.IO) on MacOS.